Brandon Gubitosa

 Setting Up Data Replication

-Setting up data replication can vary widely based on the specific database system in use, but here’s a generalized guide on how to approach it:
+Setting up data replication can vary widely based on the specific database system in use, but here’s a 7 step guide on how to approach it:

 1. Choose your replication model: Based on your specific needs, decide the type of replication (snapshot, transactional, merge, etc.) best fits your requirements.